mmacas11/Sa-DVCRAE/README.md

 - DoSplitData.py: data preparation and split data.
 - SaConvLSTM.py: this file contains a variant of the LSTM network and captures spatial features in multi-dimensional data by the convolution process.
 To further enhance the representation power of the model and improve reconstruction accuracy, we incorporate the self-attention memory (SaM) module into the ConvLSTM layers.
 - DoModels_ML.py: it contains the self-attention-enabled Deep Variational Convolutional Recurrent Autoencoder (Sa-DVCRAE) model.
+- DoMatrices.py: it allows to create the correlation matrices.

 ## Contributing
 Any kind of enhancement or contribution is welcomed.